Written by Richard Perry

 The history of growth and stability over the 15+ years of trading gives us confidence in XM.
 Although it is not a public company or has a bank attached, we believe they have a strong track record.

-The ASIC regulation is top-tier and means that XM needs to run a responsible, ethical and professional company to service its clients.
+The CySEC regulation is top-tier and means that XM is a responsible, ethical, and professional company.

 European clients under the CySEC jurisdiction are covered by the Investor Compensation Fund (ICF).
-If a finance company under the CySEC jurisdiction fails then its clients are protected up to €20,000.
+If a finance company under the CySEC jurisdiction fails then its clients are entitled to a maximum compensation of up to €20,000.
 This could be better if XM had Financial Conduct Authority (FCA) regulation then clients would be protected up to £85,000.

-One strong point is that XM extends negative balance protection to all its clients, not just the EU clients that it is required to by law.
-This means that traders cannot lose more money than they put into their account and is excellent for beginners especially.
+One strong point is that XM extends negative balance protection to all its clients, not just the EU clients as is required under the CySEC regulatory framework.
+This means that traders cannot lose more than their available balance and is excellent for beginners especially.

 • ASIC regulation is strong and reassuring